 Diets of vegan children meet or exceed recommendations for most nutrients, and vegan children have higher intakes of fiber and lower intakes of total fat, saturated fat, and cholesterol than omnivore children (1)

-As Veganism is considered a little ‘different’ (although it is fast becoming mainstream) because it goes against many of our traditional beliefs (which mind you have been shaped by dollars and hidden agendas), you often hear of the “vegan baby who died” or the “vegan baby that was malnourished”.
+As Veganism is considered a little ‘different’ (although it is fast becoming mainstream) because it goes against many of our traditional beliefs, you often hear of the “vegan baby who died” or the “vegan baby that was malnourished”.
 What we don’t hear is “That baby who ate meat and dairy ended up getting diabetes” or “That baby who ate meats and dairy ended up getting cardiovascular disease”… simply because the onset of these conditions happens later in life and companies with lots of money do not want you to know their products are harmful in the long term.

 Regardless of the diet, animal-based or not, an infants diet needs to be carefully planned to ensure adequate nutrition.
 This is the most important message in this blog, which I cannot stress enough.

-I, personally, have no doubt that a baby can get the nutrients it requires from an animal based diet, however they can also get the required nutrients from a plant-based diet without exposure to hormones, antibiotics, saturated animal fats, cholesterol that are in most animal-based foods, ‘organic’ or not.
-In addition a well balanced plant-based diet offers many more antioxidants and phytonutrients than a typical infant animal-based diet.
-These protect the body from free radical cell damage… thus reducing the ability for toxic molecules to wreak havoc.
+A baby can get the nutrients it requires from an animal based diet, however they can also get the required nutrients from a plant-based diet without exposure to excessive saturated animal fats, cholesterol and other compounds associated with disease such as heme-iron that are in most animal-based foods, ‘organic’ or not.
+In addition a well balanced plant-based diet offers many more protective antioxidants and phytonutrients than a typical infant animal-based diet.

 Part of establishing a plant-based diet from day 1 is a proactive approach to health – a measure taken to reduce that child’s chance of developing chronic disease later in life (2)…this proactive approach to health must be led by us (the people) because unfortunately, it will not be led by the big corporations as the money is not in disease prevention, rather in disease treatment.
 If there are less humans eating animal products, it means loss of money for the animal farming industry, loss of money for Big Pharma supplying antibiotics to the cattle, loss of money for Big Pharma supplying medications to sick humans, loss of money for the hospitals and medical staff that treat sickness, etc., etc. Can you see why they would all be against promoting a healthy, whole food plant-based diet that reduces sickness and your chance of developing disease?